jrue/Vimeo-jQuery-API/readme.md

 	console.log( "Current time", data );
 })
 ```
 Returns current play time as seconds.
 This is a one time return.
-For continous updates, use playProgress event.
+For continuous updates, use playProgress event.

 getDuration
 ----